katalyst/tables/docs/developers/collections/query.md

 ### Range inputs

 Continuous values like dates, integers, and floats support range inputs.
-These are enabled by default and users can filter on a range by specifying open or closed ranges.
+These are enabled by default, and users can filter on a range by specifying open or closed ranges.
 For example:

 ```ruby
 collection.with_params(q: "created_at:..2024-01-01")